RomansWorks/PCombinator/README.md

 4. FixedStringCombinator: can be used in place of using a string leaf, to allow for storing an identifier in the IdTree.

-1. Combines candidate prompts for LLMs from Ingredients and Alternatives, mixed within a Template according to probabilities.
+1. Combines candidate prompts for LLMs and multimodal models, mixed from a tree of Combinators.
 2. Stores created prompts in a standardised format which is designed for use in later evaluation.
-3. Load and get candidate prompts for evaluation.
+3. Save and Load combinator trees and rendered prompts for evaluation.
-4. (TODO): Evaluator given scores per prompt which helps detect the ingredients and alternatives which are most effective.
+4. (TODO): Evaluator given scores per prompt which helps detect the contribution of each leaf value.

-# Ingredients
-Ingredients have a type to make it easier to evaluate which type of ingredient contributes most to the effectiveness of a prompt.
-The currently know best-practice types are to be recorded in best_practices.py.

 # IdTree